lukebrit27/surv-cloud/docs/Whitepaper.md

     requests:
       storage: 1Gi
 ```
 With each claim, we are asking the cluster to dynamically provision a volume.
 How the volume is provisioned, depends on the **storage class**, a resource in Kubernetes responsible for managing the dynamic provisioning of volumes.
-Since there's no storage class defined in the specification above, the default storage class will be used.
+Since there's no storage class defined in the specification above, the default storage class of the cluster will be used.

 To expose the RDB to other pods in the cluster, a service has to be created. **Services** provide a consistent endpoint that other pods can communicate with.
 Below is the service specification for the RDB:
 ```